-bitgen [options] infile[.ncd] [outfile] [pcf_file] ions is one or more of the options listed in the "RitCon Options"
+bitgen [options] infile[.ncd] [outfile] [pcf_file]

 options is one or more of the options listed in the "BitGen Options" section.

 Infile is the name of the NCD design for which you want to create the bitstream.
 You may specify only one design file, and it must be the first file specified on the command line.